Yoast/wordpress-seo/readme.txt

 = 19.5 =
 Release Date: August 9th, 2022

+Read more about what's new in Yoast SEO 19.5 in [our release post in English](https://yoa.st/release-9-8-22) or [our release post in Spanish](https://yoa.st/release-9-8-22-spanish)!

 Enhancements:

-* Adds the site logo and name as default values in the first time configuration and search appearance.
 * Changes the order in which Schema nodes are output from `Organization / Person > WebSite > WebPage > Article` to `Article > WebPage > WebSite > Organization / Person`.
 This fixes validation issues for the Schema validator and puts the most important Schema content first.
+* Adds the site logo and name as default values in the first time configuration and search appearance.

 Bugfixes: